 An introduction to the basic principles of immunity including the molecules, cells, and organs of the immune system, their interactions, and their regulation.
-Spring, odd years.
+Fall, even years.
+Three semester hours

-Prerequisite: BIO 4439.
+Prerequisite: 2439 and 4439 or concurrent enrollment in 4439.

-BIOLOGY 4429.
-GENERAL PHYSIOLOGY.
+BIOLOGY 4419.
+ADVANCED PHYSIOLOGY.

-A study of the function of the animal organs and organ systems and how these enable organisms to live in their particular environment.
-Three lecture hours and three hours laboratory per week.
-Fall, odd years.
-Prerequisite: BIO 1459, 1469, 3429.Four semester hours
+An advanced study of the function of human systems.
+Labs include a broader study of animal physiology.
+Three lecture hours and three lab hours per week.
+Spring, even years.
+Prerequisite: BIO 1459, 1479, and 2439.
+Four semester hours